axeII/axell.dev/content/posts/unwanted-suprise-after-disabling-sip-on-macos/index.md

 ---

-Good luck stranger if you found better way please reachme out.
+Good luck, stranger.
+If you find a better way, please reach out to me.
 I would be happy to hear from you.